Unaccustomed Earth: Reception

 Writing in The New York Times, Liesl Schillinger says, "Reading her stories is like watching time-lapse nature videos of different plants, each with its own inherent growth cycle, breaking through the soil, spreading into bloom or collapsing back to earth."
 Hirsh Sawhney, writing for The Guardian, believes that Lahiri "is at core an old-guard New England writer.
 Her new book begins with a quote from Hawthorne, and this stirringly existential anthology recalls the New Englander JD Salinger's pessimistic vision of human relationships."

 It made number one on the New York Times Book Review list of "10 Best Books of 2008" as chosen by the paper's editors.
 It also won the 2008 Frank O'Connor International Short Story Award; there was no shortlist as the judges believe "no other title was a serious contender."

+Adaptation

+A Netflix drama series adaptation of Unaccustomed Earth was announced in April 2025 and is in development.
+Production will be done by John Wells Production.
+The series stars Freida Pinto and Siddharth in main roles.
+Nisha Ganatra, Erica Saleh, Erin Jontow, Celia D. Costas and Lahiri all serve as executive producers.
+The series started filming in September 2025.